andrewhao/andrewhao.github.io/_posts/2020-05-11-pm-less-engineering-teams-part-1.md

 We needed to empower the team - the entire team - to think like PMs.

-*In the next post, I'll talk about how we made some changes to the team - and empowered every engineer to think like a product owner!*
+*In the next post, I'll talk about how we made some changes to the team - and empowered every engineer to think like a product owner!
+Read [Part 2]({% post_url 2020-06-23-pm-less-engineering-teams-part-2-the-idea-backlog %})*